Science, Technology, Engineering, and Mathematics (STEM) are increasingly recognized globally as elemental to national development and productivity.

 MSC has now become a prerequisite for teaching science and maths to school children in a simpler way.
 It is innovative and interactive with a hands-on approach to facilitate the learning process.
 The idea is that if the students are given access to MSC, they will be able to think and explore more.
 As these tabletop models are plug & play, these models can be carried to classrooms.

 MSCs are easy to install, user-friendly, they facilitate learning and a great tool.
 They benefit students and teachers which directly have an impact on the quality of education provided in schools.
 This modern way of teaching not only helps students comprehend the concepts and their applications easily but also helps in implementing them for the progress of the society as the students will be equipped with the required knowledge and skills for life.

 MSCs maximize possible involvement of the child in the entire learning process.
 It strengthens their understanding of science and mathematical concepts and applies them in variety of situations in class room as well as life.
-It is very much helpful in developing their power of reasoning, enriching mental ability and boosts confidence and also develops mastery over basic scientific process.
+It is very much helpful in developing their power of reasoning, enriching mental ability and boosting confidence and also developing mastery over basic scientific processes.

-STEM Learning is the only pioneering medium which provides MSCs across India.
+STEM Learning is the only pioneering medium that provides MSCs across India.
 One of its aims is pedagogy transformation that includes capacity building of teachers through Teacher Training Programs.

 15% increase in aptitude & inquisitiveness among students is seen due to the MSCs and this reassures teachers on their compelling use.
 Also, the effective teaching time is reduced by 60%-70%.
 Hence, more and more schools are opting for MSCs.
 Students have even started explaining the concepts to their fellow students, leading to peer to peer learning.
 The exhibits are plug and play so that the students can easily explore and contextualize the concepts, which also builds confidence in them.